jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_general_summary.md

 #  \@ref(fig:logistic-hcr)
 ```

-  - N-ENS is in the "healthy" zone
+  - N-ENS is in the "cautious" zone
   - S-ENS is in the "healthy" zone
-  - 4X is in the "cautious" zone
+  - 4X is in the "critical" zone

 <!--